-The two central elements of the federal crime of bank fraud-fraudulent scheme, and intent to defraud-are discussed below:
+Below are discussions of the two central elements of the federal crime of bank fraud: 1) fraudulent artifice or scheme, and 2) fraudulent intentions.

 Fraudulent artifice or scheme

 There are many different types of bank fraud schemes including check-kiting, fund diversion, booster checks, phishing, and accounting fraud.
-Criminal defense attorney Michael Becker describes a common bank fraud scheme involving stolen payment cards:
+Here is a common bank fraud scheme involving stolen payment cards:

 Example: Jason in Reno is on line at a store.
 The customer ahead of him, Jill, takes out her credit card to pay, and Jason memorizes her credit card number.
 Jason then goes online and purchases several items using Jill’s credit card information.
-If Jason is caught, the U.S. Marshals Service would arrest him and book him at the Washoe County Detention Center for bank fraud for intentionally depriving the bank of assets by posing as someone else.
+Here, Jason committed bank fraud for intentionally depriving the bank of assets by posing as someone else.
 It does not matter that Jason never physically stole Jill’s credit card.
-Nor does it matter that the stolen money belonged to Jill. . . as long as the money was in the bank’s custody, it qualifies as bank fraud.
+Nor does it matter that the stolen money belonged to Jill.
+As long as the money was in the bank’s custody, it qualifies as bank fraud.

 Example: Brian in Henderson goes to a bank to apply for a personal loan.
 When the bank processes the application, it finds that Brian’s credit score is significantly lower than what Brian said in the application.
-Brian is then arrested and booked at the Henderson NV Detention Center for attempting to commit bank fraud.
+Brian is then arrested for attempting to commit bank fraud.
 Later, Brian’s attorney discovers that the credit agency made a mistake when it informed Brian he had a high credit score, and that Brian genuinely believed he had given the bank truthful information.
 Therefore, Brian should not be convicted for bank fraud because he did not intentionally set out to defraud the bank.

-- The defendant was honest.
-Because fraud is such a serious crime, the U.S. Attorney’s Office is required to prove beyond a reasonable doubt that the defendant “knowingly” engaged in bank fraud before the court may convict him/her.
-Therefore, if defense counsel can show that the defendant had no criminal intent and instead conducted himself in good faith, made an honest mistake, and did not mean to hurt anyone, then the charges should be dropped.
+- You were honest.
+Because fraud is such a serious crime, the U.S. Attorney’s Office is required to prove beyond a reasonable doubt that you “knowingly” engaged in bank fraud before the court may convict you.
+Therefore, if we can show that you had no criminal intent and instead conducted yourself in good faith, made an honest mistake, and did not mean to hurt anyone, then the charges should be dropped.

 - There was no fraud.
 Bank rules and regulations can get extremely complicated and confusing, and lawful transactions may easily be mistaken as fraudulent transfers.
-If the defense lawyer can demonstrate that the defendant violated no law and was falsely accused, then the defendant should not be held criminally liable for bank fraud.
+If we can demonstrate that the defendant violated no law and was falsely accused, then you should not be held criminally liable for bank fraud.

 - The police broke the law.
 Bank fraud cases tend to involve thousands of pages of exhibits including bank records, bank statements, e-mails, letters and other documentation that is often private.
-If law enforcement may have carried out an unconstitutional search and seizure to get a hold of these documents, then the defense attorney can file a “motion to suppress evidence” with the federal court.
-Assuming the judge agrees with the motion and eliminates the unlawfully-obtained evidence from the case, the prosecution may be left with inadequate evidence . . . this may result in the entire case getting dropped for lack of proof.
+If law enforcement may have carried out an unconstitutional search and seizure to get a hold of these documents, then we can file a “motion to suppress evidence” with the federal court.
+Assuming the judge agrees with the motion and eliminates the unlawfully-obtained evidence from the case, the prosecution may be left with inadequate evidence.

 Judges in Nevada Federal Court impose the following sentence for a conviction of bank fraud:

-Also note that people convicted on federal criminal charges are typically incarcerated out-of-state because there are no federal prisons in Nevada.2
+Note that people convicted on federal criminal charges are typically incarcerated out-of-state because there are no federal prisons in Nevada.2

 Also see our article on the federal crime of presenting false or fictitious claims.